 \section{Detuning the frequency}

-We now consider detuning the frequency of the Swap models and characterize the effects of detuning.
+We now consider detuning the Swap models and characterize the effects.
+Detuning can occur by deviations of the $\Delta$ parameter and the frequency $\omega$ from their exact tuned values.
+Changing $\Delta$ (only) has only mild effects as shown in Appendix~\ref{app:Delta_detuning} so we shall hereafter focus on frequency detuning.
 In particular, we investigate the modification of the bulk and edge quasi-energy spectra and provide a perturbative expansion of the Swap Hamiltonian.
 We shall focus here on the SU(2)-symmetric case but we believe conclusions are generic.